xxki99/Forum_Django-React/README.md

     `python ./forum_backend/manage.py migrate`

+ 3. Run the backend server

+    `python ./forum_backend/manage.py runserver`

- 3. Change directory to forum_frontend and then install dependencies for frontend
+ 4. Open a new terminal and change directory to forum_frontend and then install dependencies for frontend

     `cd ./forum_frontend`

     `npm install`

- 4. Run the backend server

-    `python ./forum_backend/manage.py runserver`

  5. Change the proxy in forum_frontend/package.json to backend server (default value is "http://localhost:8000/")

  6. Run the frontend server